Waco siege: Aftermath

 The new ATF Director, John Magaw, criticized several aspects of the ATF raid.
 Magaw made the Treasury "Blue Book" report on Waco required reading for new agents.
 A 1995 Government Accountability Office report on the use of force by federal law enforcement agencies observed that "On the basis of Treasury's report on the Waco operation and views of tactical operations experts and ATF's own personnel, ATF decided in October 1995 that dynamic entry would only be planned after all other options have been considered and began to adjust its training accordingly."

 Nothing remains of the buildings today other than concrete foundation components, as the entire site was bulldozed two weeks after the end of the siege.
 Only a small chapel, built years after the siege, stands on the site.
+It is still used by the remaining Branch Davidians as a place of worship and memorial.
+A memorial plaque for the four ATF agents killed in the shootout is on the grounds as is the barbed wire the authorities used to prevent the cult members from escaping.